w3f/polkadot-wiki/docs/learn/learn-governance.md

 time as a regular referendum (either public- or council-proposed) is the only time multiple referenda can be voted on.

-Every
-{{ polkadot: <RPC network="polkadot" path="consts.democracy.votingPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}
-{{ kusama: <RPC network="kusama" path="consts.democracy.votingPeriod" defaultValue={100800} filter="blocksToDays" /> :kusama }}
-days, a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
+Every {{ polkadot: 28 :polkadot }} {{ kusama: 7 :kusama }} days, a new referendum will come up for a vote, assuming there is at least one proposal in one of the queues.
 There is a queue for Council-approved proposals and a queue for publicly-submitted proposals.
 The referendum to be voted upon alternates between the top proposal in the two queues, where the proposals' rank is based on [endorsement](#endorsing-proposals) (i.e. bonded tokens).

 ### Adaptive Quorum Biasing